The purpose of the Native American Studies Graduate Minor is to:

 - Facilitate research and other creative activities that concern Native American peoples and that have potential benefit for them,

 - Serve the University and State of New Mexico in ways that support and illuminate the rich heritage of Native American peoples.

-- ANTH 541 Issues in Native American Studies
+- ANTH 541 Decolonizing Methodologies in Native American Studies

 - ANTH 543 Indigenous Ways of Knowing